aramis-lab/clinicadl/docs/user_guide/introduction.rst

 want to use objects that are not included.
 That's why, to allow full flexibility to the user, ClinicaDL objects also accept custom objects.
-For example, let's take ClinicaDL's ``Transforms``, whose aim is to gather all the transforms applied to the images (see :ref:`transforms`).
+For example, let's take ClinicaDL's ``Transforms``, whose aim is to gather all the transforms applied to the images (see :ref:`api_transforms`).
 ``Transforms`` accept configuration classes:

 .. code-block:: python